Jack Hennessy grew up in the South Suburbs of Chicago…

 A Fourth of July classic from the Elk Public House kitchen ready for your Independence Day festivities

 Every summer around Independence Day in Spokane, Washington, one of our weekly specials at The Elk Public House often involved a salad called “Firecracker Chicken.”
 The idea was simple: balancing heat with a strong dose of huckleberry sweetness, which at the time was only available from Montana during summer months.
-With chukar being a popular game bird in this region, and with the Fourth of July this weekend, it made perfect sense to take this classic seasonal menu item and put a wild-game spin on it.
+With chukar hunting being a popular game pursuit in this region, and with the Fourth of July this weekend, it made perfect sense to take this classic seasonal menu item and put a wild-game spin on it.

 For smaller birds like chukar and quail, when planning to grill I prefer to spatchcock these birds.
 For complete details on how to so, check out this article.
 Spatchcocking does two key things: reduces cooking time and helps the bird cook more evenly.